ncatlab/nlab-content/pages/4/9/2/3/3294/content.md

 Later [[Bourbaki]] (Topological vector spaces, Section II.4.1) added the condition of [[locally convex vector space|local convexity]].
 However, many authors continue to use the original definition due to Banach.

-The term “F-space” can refer to either of these definitions, although in the modern literature it is more commonly used to refer to the non-locally convex notion.
+The term “[[F-space]]” can refer to either of these definitions, although in the modern literature it is more commonly used to refer to the non-locally convex notion.

 There are various equivalent definitions of locally convex Fréchet spaces: